Sumitomo Mitsui DS Asset Management Company Ltd Acquires 2,023 Shares of The Bank of New York Mellon Co. (NYSE:BK)

-Sumitomo Mitsui DS Asset Management Company Ltd raised its holdings in The Bank of New York Mellon Co.
-(NYSE:BK – Get Rating) by 4.0% during the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 52,449 shares of the bank’s stock after acquiring an additional 2,023 shares during the quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd’s holdings in Bank of New York Mellon were worth $3,046,000 as of its most recent filing with the Securities & Exchange Commission.
+Sumitomo Mitsui DS Asset Management Company Ltd raised its position in shares of The Bank of New York Mellon Co.
+(NYSE:BK – Get Rating) by 4.0% in the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm owned 52,449 shares of the bank’s stock after purchasing an additional 2,023 shares during the quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd’s holdings in Bank of New York Mellon were worth $3,046,000 as of its most recent SEC filing.

-Other institutional investors have also made changes to their positions in the company.
-Canton Hathaway LLC bought a new position in Bank of New York Mellon in the 3rd quarter valued at $27,000.
-Arlington Partners LLC bought a new position in shares of Bank of New York Mellon during the 3rd quarter worth $30,000.
-Destiny Wealth Partners LLC bought a new position in shares of Bank of New York Mellon during the 3rd quarter worth $36,000.
-McClarren Financial Advisors Inc. grew its position in shares of Bank of New York Mellon by 69.1% during the 4th quarter.
-McClarren Financial Advisors Inc. now owns 624 shares of the bank’s stock worth $37,000 after buying an additional 255 shares in the last quarter.
-Finally, SOA Wealth Advisors LLC. grew its position in shares of Bank of New York Mellon by 100.9% during the 3rd quarter.
-SOA Wealth Advisors LLC. now owns 932 shares of the bank’s stock worth $48,000 after buying an additional 468 shares in the last quarter.
-82.45% of the stock is currently owned by institutional investors.
+Several other institutional investors have also recently added to or reduced their stakes in BK.
+Canton Hathaway LLC bought a new stake in shares of Bank of New York Mellon during the 3rd quarter valued at about $27,000.
+Arlington Partners LLC bought a new stake in shares of Bank of New York Mellon during the 3rd quarter valued at about $30,000.
+Destiny Wealth Partners LLC bought a new stake in shares of Bank of New York Mellon during the 3rd quarter valued at about $36,000.
+McClarren Financial Advisors Inc. lifted its position in shares of Bank of New York Mellon by 69.1% during the 4th quarter.
+McClarren Financial Advisors Inc. now owns 624 shares of the bank’s stock valued at $37,000 after buying an additional 255 shares in the last quarter.
+Finally, SOA Wealth Advisors LLC. lifted its position in shares of Bank of New York Mellon by 100.9% during the 3rd quarter.
+SOA Wealth Advisors LLC. now owns 932 shares of the bank’s stock valued at $48,000 after buying an additional 468 shares in the last quarter.
+Institutional investors and hedge funds own 82.45% of the company’s stock.

+A number of research firms have recently weighed in on BK.
+JPMorgan Chase & Co. raised Bank of New York Mellon from a “neutral” rating to an “overweight” rating and lifted their price objective for the company from $62.50 to $67.00 in a research report on Thursday, December 16th.
+Wells Fargo & Company lifted their price objective on Bank of New York Mellon from $62.00 to $70.00 in a research report on Wednesday, January 19th.
+Deutsche Bank Aktiengesellschaft lowered their price objective on Bank of New York Mellon from $76.00 to $74.00 and set a “buy” rating on the stock in a research report on Friday, February 18th.
+Morgan Stanley lifted their price objective on Bank of New York Mellon from $63.00 to $65.00 and gave the company an “underweight” rating in a research report on Monday, February 7th.
+Finally, Barclays lifted their price objective on Bank of New York Mellon from $62.00 to $74.00 in a research report on Monday, January 3rd.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and nine have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $63.40.

+Bank of New York Mellon (NYSE:BK – Get Rating) last issued its quarterly earnings data on Tuesday, January 18th.
+The bank reported $1.04 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.02 by $0.02.
+The business had revenue of $4.02 billion for the quarter, compared to analysts’ expectations of $3.98 billion.
+Bank of New York Mellon had a return on equity of 9.51% and a net margin of 23.26%.
+During the same period in the prior year, the firm earned $0.96 EPS.
+On average, sell-side analysts expect that The Bank of New York Mellon Co. will post 4.71 earnings per share for the current year.

-The firm also recently declared a quarterly dividend, which was paid on Friday, February 11th.
-Shareholders of record on Monday, January 31st were paid a $0.34 dividend.
-This represents a $1.36 dividend on an annualized basis and a yield of 2.60%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, February 11th.
+Stockholders of record on Monday, January 31st were issued a dividend of $0.34 per share.
 The ex-dividend date was Friday, January 28th.
-Bank of New York Mellon’s dividend payout ratio (DPR) is presently 32.77%.
+This represents a $1.36 annualized dividend and a dividend yield of 2.60%.
+Bank of New York Mellon’s dividend payout ratio (DPR) is 32.77%.

-A number of equities analysts have recently issued reports on BK shares.
-Keefe, Bruyette & Woods downgraded Bank of New York Mellon from an “outperform” rating to a “market perform” rating and increased their price target for the stock from $66.00 to $70.00 in a research report on Tuesday, January 11th.
-JPMorgan Chase & Co. raised Bank of New York Mellon from a “neutral” rating to an “overweight” rating and increased their price target for the stock from $62.50 to $67.00 in a research report on Thursday, December 16th.
-Zacks Investment Research raised Bank of New York Mellon from a “hold” rating to a “buy” rating and set a $66.00 price target on the stock in a research report on Monday, January 10th.
-Morgan Stanley increased their price target on Bank of New York Mellon from $63.00 to $65.00 and gave the stock an “underweight” rating in a research report on Monday, February 7th.
-Finally, Deutsche Bank Aktiengesellschaft decreased their price objective on Bank of New York Mellon from $76.00 to $74.00 and set a “buy” rating for the company in a research note on Friday, February 18th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and nine have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $63.40.

 The Bank of New York Mellon Corp. is a bank holding company, which engages in the provision of financial services.
 It operates through the following segments: Investment Services and Investment and Wealth Management.
 The Investment Services and Investment segment includes institutional trust and custody fees, broker-dealer services, corporate trust, depositary receipts, and foreign exchange.